Alliance of Democrats (Poland): World War II years (1939–1945)

 The London faction ceased to exist in 1945.

-During Communism (1946-1988)
+During Communism (1946–1988)

 In the People's Republic of Poland SD became a "satellite" party of the communist Polish United Workers' Party (PZPR) regime (similar parties existed in East Germany and Czechoslovakia).
 Even so, the party managed to sustain its non-Marxist orientation.
+Nevertheless, the party did adopt socialism in its programmatic declaration, stating: "The Alliance of Democrats, seeing in the perspective of socialist Poland the foundations of its full state sovereignty and the conditions for its economic, social and cultural progress, would accompany the working masses on their march towards socialism."
+The theses of Marxian dialectics were also introduced into the party decalogue, raising the view of the final end of capitalism and the beginning of the era of socialism.